MotionEdge

 Quick Summary

-• Best for automated impact detection indoors: 60 FPS
+• Best for automated impact detection indoors: 60 FPS and Fast-Shutter Mode OFF

 • Body position detection works at any FPS — only ball departure is affected